Gransformer: Transformer-based Graph Generation: The Proposed Method

-where $f_1$ is a one-layer MLP (a linear projection with a bias) and $f_2$ is a two layers MLP with a ReLU activation function in the first layer and a sigmoid activation function in the second layer.
-Also, $g_k$ is given in Equation~\eqref{eq:log-num-paths}.
+\end{small} where $f_1$ is a one-layer MLP (a linear projection with a bias) and $f_2$ is a two layers MLP with a ReLU activation function in the first layer and a sigmoid activation function in the second layer.
+Also, $g_k$ and $h_k$ are given in Equations~\eqref{eq:normalized-num-paths-1} and \eqref{eq:normalized-num-paths-2}.